 Like Burgaud.com 3.0 it was using PHP, but this time it was powered by PmWiki a popular wiki engine.
 It was deployed on 12/14/2003.
 As of this writing, PmWiki remains one of my favorite wiki engines and I have been successfully maintaining a couple of PmWiki instances for personal projects or at my work place.

 I wanted to learn more about PHP and decided to build this new version using the popular language powering so many web sites.
 The site was deployed mid-2001.
-It included the announcement of the birth of Alexis, our son, and had some pages related to SciTE and Javadoc To CHM.
+It included the announcement of the birth of Alexis, our son, and had some pages related to SciTE, like SciTE Context Menu, and Javadoc To CHM.

-Textpattern Solutions is the reference you want if you decide to use Textpattern to power your blog or your web site.
+Textpattern Solutions is the reference you want if you decide to use Textpattern and Textile to power your blog or your web site.

 Wikis are fascinating.
 At times I used this technology to power Burgaud.com.
-Wikis went beyond what is described in Bo Leuf and Ward Cunningham’s book, but there is no doubt that Ward laid out the wiki concept in such a way that it is today one of the main ingredients of the “Web 2.0″ culture.
+Wikis went beyond what is described in Bo Leuf and Ward Cunningham's book, The Wiki Way, but there is no doubt that Ward laid out the wiki concept in such a way that it is today one of the main ingredients of the "Web 2.0" culture.